Laboratory Billing 101: Letting RCM Do the Work

 The interaction between the laboratory and payer, once an initial claim has been received, can be one of the most time-consuming stages in the billing cycle.
 Denied or rejected claims can be exchanged numerous times while corrections are made, often the provider relents and accepts an incomplete reimbursement.

 Denials can result from a myriad of billing and compliance issues from the provider and laboratory billing staff.
-Just a few reasons a lab could receive a denied claim in the form of an Explanation of Benefits (EOB) is:
+Common lab denials on a claim are received in the form of an Explanation of Benefits (EOB) are:

 A laboratory can face serious financial impacts from claims denials which can average between a rate of 15 and 30%.
 It is important to work with an experienced laboratory revenue cycle management company such as Phytest that understands how to predict denials and to perform pre-work to reduce the probability of such denials.